Yaremadzulynsky/INFUMS/README.md

 Overall, this initiative provides a robust solution for enhancing drone operations, making it ideal for applications requiring comprehensive data analysis, real-time monitoring, and global communication capabilities.

-Note: After completing my internship with AeroDrone, I was given the incredible opportunity to continue this project personally, allowing me to continue to development on my own time and take it to the next level!
+Note: After completing my internship with AeroDrone, I was given the incredible opportunity to continue this project personally, allowing me to continue development on my own time and take it to the next level!

 ### Physical Prototype
 ![alt text](Assets/Prototype.jpg)